Lambda-ABF: Simplified, Portable, Accurate and Cost-effective Alchemical Free Energy Computations: Numerical results

 We start by assessing the convergence of the complexation leg of the thermodynamic cycle for the first binding mode.
-Final values can be found in Table \ref{tab:ABFEcypD1} with their various components shown in Table \ref{tab:ABFEcypD-detail-1}.
-These consolidated results are within statistical error from one another but they correspond to different convergence behavior as shown in Figure \ref{fig:cyclo-D-complex-1}.
-Interestingly, the fixed-lambda simulations seem to lead to faster convergence for the electrostatic part but it is an indirect consequence of only a partial sampling of the accessible phase space as is illustrated in Figure \ref{fig:lambda-rmsdbs-ELEC-1} that shows the joint distribution (sampled with the methods) of $\lambda$ and the root mean square deviation (RMSD) of the binding site.
-Taking for example the values of this RMSD sampled when the electrostatics interactions involving the ligand are fully annihilated ($\lambda = 0.5$) in Figure \ref{fig:lambda-rmsdbs-ELEC-1}, one can see that no configuration associated to this quantity bigger than 1.6 \AA\/ is accessed during the fixed $\lambda$ simulations whereas the lambda-ABF ones access geometries associated with a much broader set of this value, up to more than 3 \AA\/ with a dense distribution up to 2.5 \AA\/.
+Final values can be found in Table \ref{tab:ABFEcypD1} with their various components shown in Supporting Information.
+These consolidated results are within statistical error of one another but result from different convergence behaviors, as shown in Figure \ref{fig:cyclo-D-complex-1}.
+Interestingly, the fixed-$\lambda$ simulations seem to lead to faster convergence for the electrostatic part but it is an indirect consequence of only a partial sampling of the accessible phase space as is illustrated in Figure \ref{fig:lambda-rmsdbs-1} that shows the joint distribution (sampled with the methods) of $\lambda$ and the root mean square deviation (RMSD) of the binding site.
+This illustrates the biased nature of the free energy estimated by the fixed-$\lambda$ method in this case.

 Regarding the convergence of the van der Waals part, lambda-ABF is associated with a smaller variance and a difference of almost 1~kcal/mol in terms of final value.
-The same reasoning regarding the amount of sampling as for the electrostatic part can be made as shown by Figure \ref{fig:lambda-rmsdbs-VDW-1}.
-These observations can be related to recent studies that highlight the importance of relaxation of the protein when it is completely decoupled with the ligand\cite{khalak2021alchemical}.
+The same reasoning regarding the amount of sampling as for the electrostatic part can be made as shown by Figure \ref{fig:lambda-rmsdbs-1}.